by Brian Tomasik

 Sometimes my friends encourage me to eschew making controversial statements to avoid upsetting certain allies.
 While I usually steer clear from invidious language and don't provoke needless confrontation, I also don't shy from saying what I think.
 One reason is that I selfishly don't like to keep my mouth shut and feel better being open.
 Another reason is the meta-principle that I would like to see more people express themselves this way.
 And then there are the further benefits as discussed above, like countersignaling your commitment to truth over dogmatism.
 That said, I realize that it's not possible for everyone to be a gadfly, and I admire those who take a more moderated approach to outreach so as to avoid turning too many people away.
 There's also great value in those who can bridge large inferential distances in many small steps.
 And there are times when moderation in one's message avoids provoking excessive anger.

 In general, social taboos against iconoclasm are a double-edged sword.
 They sometimes serve a useful function, such as by inhibiting people from inclining toward tempting but harmful stances like racism.
-On the other hand, they can inhibit the open expression of new ideas just because those ideas seem non-normative.
+On the other hand, they can inhibit the open expression of new ideas just because those ideas go against the grain.
 If we want to encourage more honesty, one thing that would help is more tolerance of those different from what we're accustomed to.

 Should movement-builders eschew weird topics toward the beginning?